 With three league titles and seven FA Cups to his name, Wenger is universally recognised as one of the smartest coaches to grace the Premier League.
 However, it turns out Le Professeur’s intelligence isn’t just limited to the confines of the dugout.
 The former Arsenal manager also holds a Master’s degree in Economics from the University of Strasbourg, meaning that he’d be more than handy when it comes to working with numbers (and no, we’re not just talking about his ability to devise on-field formations).

 The Sky Sports pundit and former Southampton, West Ham and Crystal Palace striker holds a Masters in Engineering from the University of Hertfordshire and actually worked for British Aerospace before being scouted by Luton Town in 1989.

 When you share a name with one of history’s greatest-ever philosophers, there’s almost an expectation that you’re going to be bright, and that was certainly the case with this former Brazilian captain.
 Being a doctor as well as a professional footballer, the late, great Sócrates would have had to regularly deal with mathematics, whether it was through prescribing the appropriate dosage of medicine to give to a patient or by calculating the trajectory of a perfectly weighted through ball.

 Looking to help your child score some educational goals this summer?

-With just 45-60 minutes a week using the Maths-Whizz Tutor, your child’s maths ability will increase by 18 months in their first year of use, making it the perfect tool for staving off summer learning loss.* Try our free trial today!
+With just 60 minutes of access to the Maths-Whizz Tutor each week, your child can expect to increase their maths learning by 18 months in their first year of use, making it the perfect tool for staving off summer learning loss.* Try our free trial today!

 *Research by Whizz Education — conducted with over 12,000 students and verified by independent experts — demonstrates that children who learn with the Maths-Whizz Tutor for 45-60 minutes a week increase their Maths Age by an average of 18 months in their first year.